Skip to main content

 Use Dedupe.ly or your CRM’s native dedup tool for exact-match rules.
 Focus only on high-confidence matches:

-Set a threshold: only auto-merge if match confidence is >95%.
+Set a threshold: only auto-merge if match confidence is above 95%.
 Flag everything else for manual review.

 Step 3: Enrich the deduplicated dataset

-Use a waterfall enrichment approach, try multiple providers in sequence to maximize fill rates without overpaying.
-Start with your cheapest or most accurate source for the target audience, then pass unresolved records to the next.
+Use a waterfall enrichment approach.
+Try multiple providers in sequence to maximize fill rates without overpaying.
+Start with your cheapest or most accurate source for the target audience, then pass unresolved records to the next provider.

 If you’re working with French companies or SMBs, Dropcontact is a strong first layer.
 For international databases or hard-to-find contacts, Fullenrich aggregates across multiple providers automatically.

-For company signals (job postings, tech stack, growth indicators), layer in Rodz API data to add behavioral context to your records.
-This is especially powerful for ABM targeting where you need to prioritize accounts based on current buying signals, not just static firmographics.
+For company signals like job postings, tech stack, and growth indicators, layer in Rodz API data to add behavioral context to your records.
+This is useful for ABM targeting where you need to prioritize accounts based on what they’re doing right now, not just static firmographics.

-You can even automate the enrichment workflow using Make, here’s a practical example in our article on automating intent signals with Make and Rodz.
+You can automate the enrichment workflow using Make; there’s a practical walkthrough in the article on automating intent signals with Make and Rodz.

 Step 4: Run your second dedup pass

-Now run fuzzy matching with the enriched dataset.
+Run fuzzy matching against the enriched dataset.
 Match on:

 Review the conflict queue carefully.
-For any record where match confidence is between 70-95%, have a human make the call.
-For >95%, auto-merge with the rule that the more complete record wins.
+For any record where match confidence falls between 70% and 95%, have a human make the call.
+Above 95%, auto-merge with the rule that the more complete record wins.

 Step 5: Set up ongoing hygiene

-The real win isn’t the one-time cleanup, it’s preventing the mess from returning.
+The real win isn’t the one-time cleanup; it’s stopping the mess from coming back.
 Set up:

 A Note on CRM-Specific Considerations

-- HubSpot (HubSpot) has native dedup for contacts and companies, but it’s limited to exact email matches.
+HubSpot has native dedup for contacts and companies, but it’s limited to exact email matches.
 You’ll still need a third-party tool for fuzzy matching.

-- Pipedrive (Pipedrive) has a merge function but no automated dedup, you’ll need Dedupe.ly as an integration.
+Pipedrive has a merge function but no automated dedup, so you’ll need Dedupe.ly as an integration.

-- Salesforce has a built-in Duplicate Management feature, but it’s complex to configure and often ignored.
-External tools still provide better results.
+Salesforce has a built-in Duplicate Management feature, but it’s complex to configure and often ignored in practice.
+External tools still produce better results.

-Whatever your CRM, the underlying sequence remains the same: light dedup → enrichment → deep dedup → ongoing prevention.
+Whatever your CRM, the underlying sequence stays the same: light dedup, enrichment, deep dedup, ongoing prevention.

 Why This Matters Beyond Hygiene

-Clean, enriched data isn’t just an ops problem, it directly impacts your pipeline quality and revenue outcomes.
+Clean, enriched data isn’t just an ops problem.
+It hits pipeline quality and revenue outcomes directly.

 When your CRM contacts are properly enriched and deduplicated:

-- Segmentation improves: you can actually filter by accurate job title, seniority, or industry
+• Segmentation actually works: you can filter by accurate job title, seniority, or industry.

-- Personalization works: your outreach references the right company, the right role, the right context
+• Personalization holds up: your outreach references the right company, the right role, the right context.

-If you’re building a serious B2B prospecting database, data quality is the foundation everything else rests on.
+If you’re building a serious B2B prospecting database, data quality is the foundation.
 Intent signals, personalization, sequencing, none of it works if the underlying records are messy.

 Bottom Line